Back to Learning Center

 Thus, the courts are left to decide whether ordering child support is fair and just and in the best interest of the children for each individual family.
 In some scenarios, that might mean a monthly child support obligation, while other scenarios call for offset child support.

 When parents participate in a 50/50 possession schedule but are not on equal playing fields (i.e., there is a significant disparity in the parents’ income), courts will likely establish a monthly child support obligation.
-The reason being that a court’s ultimate goal is to order what is in the best interest of the child(ren).
-For example, if Dad can barely afford a one-bedroom apartment in a dangerous part of town while Mom can afford a mansion and family vacations to Switzerland for Spring Break, the courts will likely find that it makes more sense to order Mom, the higher wage earner, to pay maximum child support (and sometimes even more) for the purpose of equalizing the playing field.
+The reason is that when there is 50/50 custody, child support in Texas is evaluated with the goal of determining what is in the best interest of the child(ren).
+For example, if Dad can barely afford a one-bedroom apartment in a dangerous part of town while Mom can afford a mansion and family vacations to Switzerland for spring break, the courts will likely find that it makes more sense to order Mom, the higher wage earner, to pay maximum child support (and sometimes even more) for the purpose of equalizing the playing field.

-Texas calculates child support based solely on the obligor’s income.
-The calculation of the monthly child support obligation begins with determining the obligor’s gross income, deducting certain costs to determine the net income (e.g., Social Security taxes, health insurance premiums, etc.), and taking a percentage of that amount depending on the number of children:
+There is a clear process laid out for how to calculate child support in Texas.
+When calculating child support in Texas, it is based solely on the income of the obligor (the person who’s obligated to pay).
+The calculation of the monthly child support obligation begins with determining the obligor’s gross income, deducting certain costs to determine the net income (e.g., Social Security taxes, health insurance premiums, etc.), and taking a percentage of that amount depending on the number of children.
+For example, the child support percentage in Texas for one child is 20% of the obligor’s net income.

-Percentage of Net Resources Depending on Number of Child
+Percentage of Net Resources Depending on Number of Children

 1 child20%